mark-watson/SwiftAI-book/manuscript/preface.md

 - [https://github.com/mark-watson/KnowledgeGraphNavigator_swift](https://github.com/mark-watson/KnowledgeGraphNavigator_swift) - command line Knowledge Graph Navigator tool.
 - [https://github.com/mark-watson/KGN](https://github.com/mark-watson/KGN) - SwiftUI based application supporting macOS, iPadOS, and iOS.
 The macOS version is in Apple's app store.

-I suggest cloning all of these GitHub repositories right now so you can have the example source code at-hand while reading this book.
+I suggest cloning all of these GitHub repositories right now so you can have the example source code at hand while reading this book.

 All of the code examples are licensed using the Apache 2 license.
 You are free to reuse the book example code in your own projects (open source, commercial), with attribution of my copyright and the Apache 2 license.